bwaseous/UW/README.md

 # UW
-Various projects related to courses while I attended the University of Washington
+Various projects related to courses in the AMATH Department while I attended the University of Washington